haKC-ai/prompthakcer/README.md

 ### On AI Chat Pages
 1. Navigate to any supported AI chat (ChatGPT, Claude, etc.)
 2. Type your prompt in the input field
-3. Click the forge button or press `Ctrl+Shift+O`
+3. Click the haKC button or press `Ctrl+Shift+O`
 4. Review the optimized version
 5. Click "Apply" to use it

 ### Standalone Mode (Popup)
-1. Click the PromptForge icon in your toolbar
+1. Click the PrompthaKCer icon in your toolbar
 2. Paste or type your prompt
 3. Choose compression level
 4. Click "Optimize Prompt"